Kevin-Sim/SET09623/labs/lab03/README.md

 #### Employee Class

 The `Employee` class is just data.
-The full code listing is given below, and should be straightforward to understand.
+An example code listing is given below, and should be straightforward to understand.

 ```java
 package com.napier.sem;